 Simply set your wakame in a medium-sized bowl and completely cover with warm water.
 Give it at least 5 minutes to rehydrate and watch how, like magic, its size drastically increases.
 Once it looks ready to use, test a bit to make sure it’s not still hard or crunchy.
 If it is, add a bit more warm water and let it soak a bit longer.

 Once ready to use, it should be soft, lighter-colored, and delicately textured.
-If you can’t find pre-cut wakame, you can easily cut it yourself.
+If you can’t find pre-cut wakame, you can easily cut it yourself into the proper serving.
 Just wait until it’s rehydrated for the easiest process.

 Where to Buy Seaweed